-Apple injunction blocks sales of Samsung Galaxy Tab 10.1 across Europe [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple injunction blocks sales of Samsung Galaxy Tab 10.1 across Europe [UPDATED]Alex Wagner - Editorial Director of News and Content

 Hot on the heels of an ITC decision to hear more of Apple's patent complaints against HTC, it's been revealed that a German court has granted Apple a preliminary injunction that blocks Samsung from distributing or advertising the Galaxy Tab 10.1 in all of the countries of the European Union, save for the Netherlands.
 Florian Mueller at FOSSPatents has said that Apple has filed a similar suit against Samsung in the Netherlands.
 The news originally came to German news agency dpa from sources involved in the battle between Apple and Samsung.
 Apple asked the district court of Düsseldorf, Germany, to order an injunction against Samsung and its tablet, which includes fines of up to $350,000 for each violation or imprisonment of Samsung executives if the infringement continues.